aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 ####  Step 2: Start a stream
 Once started successfully, source local proxy will listen for incoming connections on the configured ports.
 Destination local proxy, on the other hand, will wait for control message  _StreamStart_.
 When client application connecting to a configured listening port, source local proxy will accept the TCP connection and sends a _StreamStart_ message with `connection_id = 1` to destination local proxy, for this specific service ID.
 When preparing to send _StreamStart_ message, source local proxy will also store service ID -> stream ID mapping for book keeping.
 If multiple ports are used to start local proxy, each stream will send its own  _StreamStart_ message when the TCP connection on the configured port is accepted.
-A  _StreamStart_ message contains _streamID_, _serviceID_, and _connectionID_. _serviceID_ helps uniquely identify a service transferred over a tunnel . _streamID_ helps to reset a stream and identify stale data. _connectionID_ uniquely identifies a `boost::tcp_connection` object that handles TCP packets independently.
+A  _StreamStart_ message contains _streamID_, _serviceID_, and _connectionID_. _serviceID_ helps uniquely identify a service transferred over a tunnel . _streamID_ helps to reset a stream and identify stale data. _connectionID_ is uniquely mapped to each `boost::tcp_connection` object within a _serviceID_.

 ####  Step 3: End to end data transfer over the tunnel